-Special ed law also calls for the students' parents to be an integral part of their child's education.
-IDEA ensures the parents of disabled students the following rights:
+Education support and service laws also call for the student's parents to be an integral part of their child's education.
+IDEA ensures that the parents of students with disabilities have the following rights:

-- To be informed of Procedural Safeguards in writing (a booklet is available)
+- To be informed of their procedural safeguards in writing (a booklet is available)

 - To review all educational records

-- To be equal members of the Individualized Education Plan (IEP) team, alongside the educational faculty
+- To be equal members of the IEP team alongside the educational faculty

 - To be a part of all aspects of their child's education plan

-- To have their complaints heard with the state education agency
+- To have their complaints heard by the state education agency

-- These hearings are Alternative Dispute Resolution (ADR) hearings and can be appealed.
-This is not a trial.
+- To hearings that are Alternative Dispute Resolution (ADR) hearings and can be appealed

 Individualized Education Plan (IEP)

-Under special ed law, every child that qualifies for special education is assigned an IEP.
-It specifies the services to be provided and how often, describes the student's present levels of performance and how the student's disabilities affect academic performance, and specifies accommodations and modifications to be provided for the student.
-Every faculty member, particularly classroom teachers, must follow this plan.
+Under education laws, every child who qualifies for education support and services is assigned an IEP.
+It specifies the services to be provided and how often.
+The IEP describes the student's present levels of performance.
+It also details how the student's disabilities affect the student's academic performance.
+The IEP specifies accommodations and modifications to be provided for the student.
+Every faculty member, including classroom teachers, must follow this plan.

-- a representative of the local education agency (LEA) who is qualified to provide, or supervise the provision of, specially designed instruction to meet the unique needs of children with disabilities; knowledgeable about the general education curriculum; and knowledgeable about the availability of resources of the LEA
+- A representative of the local education agency (LEA) who is qualified to provide or supervise the provision of specially designed instruction to meet the unique needs of children with disabilities.
+This representative should be knowledgeable about the general education curriculum and knowledgeable about the availability of resources of the LEA

 As mentioned, parents are considered to be equal members of the IEP team, as ensured by their fundamental parental rights.
 As such, parents may prepare an IEP of their own if they feel the school's IEP is not fair to their child.